rthombs/xtasysum/README.md

 `grfsave(string)` saves the bar graph of the partial sums by panel with a specified name.

 `csd` reports the Pesaran (2015) test for weak cross-sectional dependence and the exponent of cross-sectional dependence (Bailey, Kapetanios, and Pesaran 2016, 2019); This is a wrapper of Ditzen's (2021) `xtcse2` program.
+When `nogen` is specified, test results correspond to the original variable.

 `CSDOpt(string asis)` passes options to `xtcse2`.